SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 ### Amazon Web Service AWS
 <br><br>
 Open an account with AWS - you can do this under the following [link](https://aws.amazon.com/).
 Enter your details - the login process should be self-explanatory.
-Since AWS is chargeable, you will also be asked for your payment method.
+Since AWS is chargeable, you will also be asked for a payment method.
 The easiest way is to store your credit card.
 <br><br>
 ![Alt Image Text](./Images/AWS_Setup1.png "Setup1")